lishiyo/digital-twin-mem0/README.md

    python app/scripts/clear_data.py --all --rebuild-indexes
    ```

 **IMPORTANT NOTES / KNOWN ISUES**:
 - There is no auth yet, just a dummy user - you can control its DEFAULT_USER_ID in [`constants.py`](./app/core/constants.py)
 - There are a LOT of server logs at startup, this is Neo4j vomiting out info about how the index already exists every time the server starts up, you can ignore those or comment out the `initialize_graph` call in [`startup_db_client`](./app/main.py) after the first db setup
 - There are a lot of dev logs in general, these are still on for debugging
-- Ingestion is suuuper slow right now because it has to ingest into mem0 (embeddings), then call into Gemini twice for entities/traits and relations, then create those entities/nodes and relations in Graphiti
+- Ingestion is suuuper slow right now because it has to ingest into mem0 (embeddings), then call into Gemini twice for entities/traits and relations, then create those entities/nodes and relations in Graphiti - this will be improved
-- Retrieval is also super slow, still debugging this
+- Search/retrieval is also super slow, still debugging this
-   - mem0's call and graphiti's search call (if we comment out node_search) are both quick, about 0.1 and 0.2 seconds
+   - mem0's call and graphiti's search call (if we comment out `node_search` and just use the normal graph search) are about 0.2-0.3 and 0.7s-0.9s respectively
    - BUT the response from openai takes 1.30 seconds!
+   - generally, just mem0 is good enough

 ## Useful API Commands